Message from Minister Aglukkaq

-The War of 1812 was a turning point in Canada's history, and Canada's national historic sites are at the very centre of the 200th Anniversary of the War of 1812.
-For the next three years, these sites will resonate with authentic, not-to-be-missed events, including experiencing the lifestyle of 1812 at home and on the front lines, fireworks, spectacles, concerts of modern and period music, tall ship visits, grand encampments and military re-enactments on the actual battlefields.
+The Parks Canada team is welcoming Canadians of all ages and interests to personally relive the events of the War of 1812 in their evocative landscapes, forts and buildings.
+Visitors will appreciate authentic, not to-be-missed events, including experiencing the lifestyle of 1812 at home and on the battle front, fireworks, concerts of modern and period music, tall ship visits, grand encampments and military re-enactments.